RythenGlyth/PasswordGenerator/README.md

 # PasswordGenerator

-An easy password generator, with the function of speakable passwords
+A simple password generator with the function of generating spoken passwords

 ![](screenshot.png)